google/gnxi/oc_config_validate/docs/testclasses.md

   *  *max_timestamp_drift_secs*: Maximum drift for the timestamp(s).

+####  `telemetry_once.CountUpdatePaths`

+In addition to the default checks of the module, this test checks the Subscription to the xpaths produces Updates for a determined number of distinct paths.

+> If multiple Notifications and/or Updates are received for the same path, it is counted regardless as only 1 distinct path.

+Args:
+ *  **xpaths**: List of gNMI paths to subscribe to.
+Paths can contain wildcard '*', as `/interaces/interface[name=*]/state/oper-status` or `/interaces/interface[name=eth0]/*/enabled`.
+ * **update_paths_count**: Number of expected distinct Update paths.

 ####  `telemetry_once.CountUpdatesCheckType`

 In addition to the default checks of the module, this test checks that the